There are different types of electric vehicles, as well as hybrid vehicles.

 These vehicles might generally categorised by the extent to which they:

-– and motors (internal combustion vs electric motors), batteries, power systems and features (like plug in charging) they use to operate and run
+– And, the motors (internal combustion vs electric motors), batteries, power systems and features (like plug in charging) they use to operate and run

 In this guide, we identify and explain the different types of electric vehicles, and also hybrid vehicles.